buttflattery/yii2-formwizard/README.md

     - `title (string)` : The title of the step to be displayed inside the step Tab.
     - `description (string)` : The short description for the step.
     - `formInfoText (text)` : The text to be displayed on the top of the form fields inside the step.
     - `fieldConfig (array)` : This option is used mainly to customize the form fields for the step.
-2 special options are recognized inside the `fieldConfig`, `disabled` and `only`.
+2 special options are recognized inside the `fieldConfig`, `except` and `only`.
 See below for the details

-        - `disabled (array)` : List of fields that should not be populated in the step or should be ignored, for example
+        - `except (array)` : List of fields that should not be populated in the step or should be ignored, for example
             ```
             'fieldConfig'=>[
-                'disabled'=>[
+                'except'=>[
                     'created_on','updated_on'
                 ]
             ]